 Incentives for foreign investors in Slovenia

 Apart from the excellent infrastructure and facilities created to cater to the needs of foreign investors, Slovenia is also a country where many financial incentives are available for those who want to open companies.
 Among these, the following are worth noted:

-a tax relief for investments which consists in the reduction of the corporate income tax based of up to 63% of the tax profit on research and development investments in the first year;
+- a tax relief for investments which consists in the reduction of the corporate income tax based of up to 63% of the tax profit on research and development investments in the first year;

-corporate tax reliefs are also available for 70% of investments made in start-up companies;
+- corporate tax reliefs are also available for 70% of investments made in start-up companies;

-employment corporate tax rebates of up to 70% are also offered to companies hiring disadvantaged employees for at least 12 months;
+- employment corporate tax rebates of up to 70% are also offered to companies hiring disadvantaged employees for at least 12 months;

-Slovenia also offers a 16.1% refund of the social security contributions on employers’ side for certain categories of employees.
+- Slovenia also offers a 16.1% refund of the social security contributions on employers’ side for certain categories of employees.